-Before using this information and the product it supports, be sure to read the "Important safety information" on page v and Appendix B, "Notices," on page 73.
+Before using this information and the product it supports, be sure to read the "Important safety information" on page v and Appendix B, "Notices," on page 71.

-First Edition (May 2006)
+First Edition (June 2006)

-© Copyright Lenovo 2005, 2006.
+© Copyright Lenovo 2006.

 Portions © Copyright International Business Machines Corporation 2005.
 All rights reserved.

 U.S. GOVERNMENT USERS - RESTRICTED RIGHTS: Our products and/or services are provided with RESTRICTED RIGHTS.
-Use, duplication or disclosure by the Government is subject to the GSA ADP Schedule contract with Lenovo Group Limited, if any, or the standard terms of this commercial license, or if the agency unable to accent this Program under these terms, then we provide this Program under the provisions set forth contract with Lenovo Group Limited, if any, or the standard terms of this commercial license, or if the agency is unable to accept this Program under these terms, then we provide this Program under the provisions set forth in Commercial Computer Software-Restricted Rights at FAR 52.227-19, when applicable, or under Rights in Data-General, FAR 52.227.14 (Alternate III).
+Use, duplication or disclosure by the Government is subject to the GSA ADP Schedule contract with Lenovo Group Limited, if any, or the standard terms of this commercial license, or if the agency is unable to accept this Program under these terms, then we provide this Program under the provisions set forth in Commercial Computer Software-Restricted Rights at FAR 52.227-19, when applicable, or under Rights in Data-General, FAR 52.227.14 (Alternate III).